Rauljo/Traveling-Salesman-Problem-with-4-different-metaheuristics/README.md

 Each of the jupyer notebooks describes the process followed to study the data, implement the solutions and test different configurations until the final results are obtained.

-At the end of each notebook a reflection on the results obtained is written in ‘REPORT’.
+At the end of each notebook a reflection on the results obtained is written in __‘INFORME’__.

 In the last notebook: Colonies.
 A comparison of the results obtained with the four algorithms is made.
 This conclusion is shown below: